7Brandyn/Landing/README.md

 # Landing
-Working on a landing page from scratch!
+Odin Project landing page from scratch using only HTML & CSS.